firebolt-db/firebolt-python-sdk/README.md

 Use Google format for docstrings.
 Do not include types or an indication of "optional" in docstrings.
 Those should be captured in the function signature as type annotations; no need to repeat them in the docstring.

+All methods and functions should have docstrings.
+One-liners are fine for simple methods and functions.

 ### Generating Models

 If you have a json response from the API, you can try running the following: